When Illustrator Suddenly “Cleans Up” – And Designers Are Left Searching

 Why a Script?

-Illustrator offers an official automation interface through ExtendScript.
+Illustrator offers an official way to automate workflows with ExtendScript.

 In short:

-And most importantly: back to one click instead of five.
+And most importantly: one click instead of five.

 Download